-Providers must follow the Department/HRSA ProviderOne Billing and Resource Guide at: http://hrsa.dshs.wa.gov/download/ProviderOne Billing and Resource Guide.html.
-These billing requirements include, but are not limited to:
+Providers must follow the Agency's ProviderOne Billing and Resource Guide at http://hrsa.dshs.wa.gov/download/ProviderOne\Billing\and\Resource\Guide.html.
+These billing requirements include:

-- Time limits for submitting and resubmitting claims and adjustments; - What fee to bill the Department for eligible clients; - When providers may bill a client; - How to bill for services provided to primary care case management (PCCM) clients; - Billing for clients eligible for both Medicare and Medicaid; - Third-party liability; and - Record keeping requirements.
+- What time limits exist for submitting and resubmitting claims and adjustments. - When providers may bill a client. - How to bill for services provided to primary care case management (PCCM) clients. - How to bill for clients eligible for both Medicare and Medicaid. - How to handle third-party liability claims. - What standards to use for record keeping.